Lisa Rangi - President

 Ruth Armishaw - Administrator and Webmaster

 Ruth is a freelance musician, teacher and performer in Wellington.
 She has a BMus and BMus(Hons) in Vocal Jazz Performance as well as a Trinity College Performer's Certificate in Piano Performance.
+Ruth has had a long chorus career with the NZ Opera, 16 years and 26 Operas and counting.
 Ruth has had various webmaster and web-editing roles over the past 8 years and is delighted to use her skills within her own industry.